IgorBezanovic/JavaScript_clock/README.md

-# JavaScript_projects
+# JavaScript_clock
-In this repository you can find small and interesting JavaScript projects
+In this repository you can find small and interesting JavaScript project